mpc-bioinformatics/CalibraCurve/README.md

 User survey

-Via the following link we would like to receive feedback in order to continuously improve ClalibraCurve in a user-oriented way in the future.
+Via the following link we would like to receive feedback in order to continuously improve CalibraCurve in a user-oriented way in the future.

 https://www.surveymonkey.de/r/denbi-service?sc=bioinfra-prot&tool=calibracurve